What Nobody Tells You About Spiritual Organizations

 Stage two: Growth.
 More people come.
 The informality can't scale.
 Someone needs to organize logistics.
 Someone needs to handle money.
 Someone needs to coordinate schedules.
 Roles emerge, not because anyone planned them, but because necessity demands them.

 Stage three: Institutionalization.
 The organization develops formal structures.
 There are now official positions, official processes, official ways of doing things.
-The people in these positions have influence — over access to the teacher, over resources, over how things work.
-Organizational psychology research calls this "structural differentiation" — the natural process by which growing organizations develop specialized roles and hierarchies.1
+The people in these positions have influence - over access to the teacher, over resources, over how things work.
+Organizational psychology research calls this "structural differentiation" - the natural process by which growing organizations develop specialized roles and hierarchies1.

 Stage four: Mission drift.
 Somewhere in here, often without anyone noticing, a subtle shift occurs.
 The organization was created to serve the teaching.
 Increasingly, the organization exists to serve itself.
 Meetings that used to be about practice become meetings about the organization.
 Energy that used to go toward growth goes toward maintenance.
 The structure becomes the point.
+This consumption-over-practice pattern shows up everywhere - I explored a version of it in The Lie Self-Help Keeps Telling You .

 I'm not describing pathology here.
 This is just what organizations do.
-It's so common that researchers have given it a name: "goal displacement" — when the means of achieving a goal become the goal itself.2
+It's so common that researchers have given it a name: "goal displacement" - when the means of achieving a goal become the goal itself2.

 The question is whether anyone inside the organization can see it happening.